Generated regional West Virginia river scene for Greenbrier River West Fork planning; not an exact location photo

 If the West Fork is high, too low, warm, crowded, or access-limited, compare Elk River, Shavers Fork River, or Second Creek before forcing the same small stream.

-Check WVDNR regulations, trout stocking information, trout stamp requirements, and public access guidance before fishing the West Fork of the Greenbrier near Durbin.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Check WVDNR rules, trout stocking information, trout stamp requirements, and public access guidance before fishing the West Fork of the Greenbrier near Durbin.

 Durbin gauge area